LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-09-26-flow-matching-for-image-generation.md

       style="width: 49%; height: auto; border-radius: 0px;">
 </div>

-If we directly look at the vector field and normalise the lengths so we can look at the directions, you can see that everywhere is just pointing towards the target distribution sample.
+If we directly look at the vector field, you can see that everywhere is just pointing towards the target distribution sample.

 <div style="text-align: center;">